Texas Public Information Act

 - By the 10th business day after you file your request, a governmental body must:

 Failure to request an AG opinion and notify the requestor within 10 business days will result in a presumption that the information is open unless there is a compelling reason to withhold it.
 Requestors may send a letter to the Attorney General arguing for release, and may review arguments made by the governmental body.
-The Attorney General must issue an opinion by the 65th working day from the day you made the request.
+The Attorney General must issue a decision no later than the 45th business day after the Attorney General received the request for a decision.
+The Attorney General may request an additional 10 business days extension.
 Governmental bodies must release information determined by the Attorney General to be open or file suit within 30 calendar days, and they may not ask the Attorney General to "reconsider" an opinion.

 For complaints regarding failure to release public information, please contact your local County or District Attorney at (512) 473-9415 or (512) 473-9400 (Travis County).